zms-publishing/ZMS/Products/zms/conf/metacmd_manager/manage_reindex_content_bg/readme.md

 2. Verify `scope_mode`, `scope_url`, `scope_path` in logs.
 3. If all items are skipped as not found, test REST URL manually.
 4. If indexing fails, inspect connector logs for bulk/mapping errors.
-5. Confirm `lang` values are present in outgoing docs for multilingual content.